mbleron/ExcelGen/README.md

 ---
 ### setHeader procedure
 This procedure adds a header row to a given sheet.
-Column names are derived from the SQL source query.
+By default, column names are derived from the SQL source query, but they can be customized individually using [setColumnFormat](#setcolumnformat-procedure) procedure.

 ```sql
 procedure setHeader (